fltk/fltk/README.CMake.txt

 FLTK_USE_SYSTEM_LIBJPEG - default ON (macOS and Windows: OFF) FLTK_USE_SYSTEM_LIBPNG  - default ON (macOS and Windows: OFF) FLTK_USE_SYSTEM_ZLIB    - default ON (macOS and Windows: OFF)
-    FLTK has built in jpeg, zlib, and png libraries.
+    FLTK has built-in jpeg, zlib, and png libraries.
 These options let you use system libraries instead, unless CMake can't find them.
-If you set any of these options to OFF, then the built in library will be used.
+If you set any of these options to OFF, then the built-in library will be used.
     The default is ON on Linux/Unix platforms but OFF on Windows and macOS because of potential incompatibilities on Windows and macOS whereas the system libraries can typically be used on Linux/Unix.